rilldata/rill/docs/docs/integration/custom-api.md

     :::note
     1. Service accounts have full access to all APIs so if there are security policies defined for metrics view being used in metrics_sql API, they will not be enforced.
-    2. Also since there is no user context available,m this means if the api being called uses `{{ .user.<attr> }}` in SQL templating, it will fail.
+    2. Also since there is no user context available, this means if the api being called uses `{{ .user.<attr> }}` in SQL templating, it will fail.
     :::

 2. **User Token**: You can use a user token to access the custom API when you want user context and enforce security policies defined for the [metrics view](../develop/metrics-dashboard.md) being used in the `metrics_sql` API.